wbsg-uni-mannheim/PyDI/README.md

 The PyDI framework covers all steps of the data integration process, including data loading, schema matching, data translation, entity matching, and data fusion.
 This section gives an overview of the functionality and the alternative algorithms that are provided for each of these steps.

 **Schema Matching**: Schema matching identifies attributes in multiple schemata that have the same meaning.
-PyDI provides three schema matching methods which either rely on attribute labels or data values, or exploit an existing mapping of records (duplicate-based schema matching) in order to find attribute correspondences.
+PyDI provides four schema matching methods which either rely on attribute labels or data values, or exploit an existing mapping of records (duplicate-based schema matching) in order to find attribute correspondences.
 PyDI's schema matching module offers:

 -   Label-based schema matching
 -   Instance-based schema matching
 -   Duplicate-based schema matching
--   LLM-based schema matching
+-   LLM-based schema matching (with optional target schema context via JSON Schema)
+-   Schema translation with optional value normalization
 -   Evaluation of schema matching results
 -   Debug reports about the matching process

 **Data Translation**: Translates data from a source schema into a target schema.
-The translation process may include value normalization and information extraction.
-PyDI provides the following methods for value normalization and information extraction:
+The translation process includes value normalization and information extraction.
+PyDI provides the following methods:

 -   Value normalization
-    -   Data type detection
+    -   Data profiling with automatic type and pattern detection
-    -   Value & header normalization
-    -   Unit of measurement conversion
+    -   Unit of measurement conversion (length, weight, temperature, area, etc.)
+    -   Scale modifier expansion (MEO, MEUR, million, billion → numeric values)
+    -   Country, currency, and language code normalization (ISO standards)
+    -   Phone number parsing and formatting (E.164 format)
+    -   Email validation and normalization
+    -   Standard number validation (IBAN, VAT, ISBN)
+    -   JSON Schema integration for loading normalization specs
-    -   Data validation
+    -   Data quality validation (ranges, patterns, completeness, uniqueness)
 -   Information extraction via
     -   Regex
     -   Python functions